karolinaCodes/Tweeter/README.md

 ## Final Product

 !["screenshot of main page"](./docs/mainpage.jpeg)
-The tweeter app contains a form field in which you can write and submit your new tweet. 🐥
+The tweeter app contains a form field in which you can write and submit your new tweets. 🐥

-!["screenshot of tablet version"](./docs/tabletversion.jpeg) Tweeter was built with CSS flexbox in order to make it responsive and tablet-friendly. 👍
+!["screenshot of tablet version"](./docs/tabletversion.jpeg) Tweeter is a responsive app, making it also tablet- and mobile-friendly. 👍

-!["screenshot of mobile version"](./docs/mobileversion.jpeg) Tweeter was also designed with our mobile-users in mind. 📱
+!["screenshot of mobile version"](./docs/mobileversion.jpeg)

 !["screenshot of form demo"](./docs/formdemo.jpeg)
-The form contains a counter which dislays the number of characters left until you reach the character limit.
+The tweet form contains a counter which displays the number of characters that are left until you reach the character limit.
 Once you submit a tweet, your new tweet will be added to the stack of tweets below. ✏️

 !["screenshot of blank form error"](./docs/blankformerror.jpeg) If you attempt to submit a blank tweet, an error message will appear. ⚠️